KyleWard0525/TwentyOneAI/README.md

 # TwentyOneAI
-This AI was designed to learn how to play the popular card game "21"
+This AI is being developed to learn how to play the popular card game "21"

 v1.03
 - Added game over condition if player runs out of money